Salam Fayyad: Post-premiership (2013–present)

+Since 2017, Fayyad has been visiting senior scholar in the School of Public and International Affairs (SIPA) at Princeton University.

+Political views

+Fayyad has rejected calls for a binational state and unilateral declaration of statehood.
+In 2012, he said: "[Statehood] is not something that is going to happen to the Israelis, nor something that is going to happen for the Palestinians.... is something that will grow on both sides as a reality... creating a belief that this was inevitable through the process, a convergence of two paths, the political and the process, from the bottom up and the top down."

 On 29 June 2011, in contravention of the Palestinian Authority's official position, and that of president Mahmoud Abbas, Fayyad expressed skepticism about its approach to the United Nations for a vote on statehood, saying it would be only a symbolic victory.

-Views on religion

-In 2007, Fayyad was quoted by Forbes:
+In 2007, Fayyad was quoted by Forbes: "It's the responsibility of men of religion to ... present religion as a way of tolerance, not as a cover for bloodshed."

-Opinions about Salam Fayyad
+He has condemned violence against Israel as detrimental to Palestinian national aspirations, stated that Palestinian refugees could be resettled not in Israel but in a future Palestinian state, and suggested that this state would offer citizenship to Jews.
+Fayyad condemned the October 7 attacks, expressing grief for the hundreds of Israeli civilians killed.
+He also expressed grief for civilians in Gaza killed by Israeli airstrikes.

+Public views

 Fayyad won international and domestic approval for his management of the West Bank.
 The World Bank credited him with making substantial improvements in Palestinian state institutions.

 Thomas Friedman, an American columnist, praised Fayyad for trying to build functioning institutions of a Palestinian state, and not focusing on Israel.
 Unlike Yasser Arafat, Fayyad "calls for the opposite—for a nonviolent struggle, for building non-corrupt transparent institutions and effective police and paramilitary units, which even the Israeli Army says are doing a good job; and then, once they are all up and running, declare a Palestinian state in the West Bank by 2011."

-He has condemned violence against Israel as detrimental to Palestinian national aspirations, stated that Palestinian refugees could be resettled not in Israel but in a future Palestinian state, and suggested that this state would offer citizenship to Jews.